anushkarao5/SuperconductorRegressionAnalysis/README.md

 1) Using all 81 features (baseline metric)
 2) Using only the features that have correlation coefficients with the target variable of over 0.5
 3) Using Principal Component Analysis
-4) For our linear models, using the RF and XGB 10 most important features (more on this later)
+4) For our non-treebased models, using the most important features determined by the RF and XGB algorithm (more on this later)

 ## Non Neural Network Models